robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ## Grammatical Guidance
 - Must be a .blue[noun phrase] only (NO verb phrase)
 - Should .red[not] be stated as a claim
+- Describes an entity to be used as evidence

 ---
 class: middle